dkln/soundboss/README.md

 ## Development

-Run `guard` to automatically compile coffeescripts.
+Run `guard` to automatically compile coffeescript and sass files.

 ## Sounds

 To add sounds to the soundboard, create MP3 and Ogg Vorbis versions of your sample, and put these in the `./public/audio` folder.
 Make sure to remove leading/trailing silence and normalize the volume so it's not too loud or soft compared to the other sounds.

 Next, add a single line to the `<ul>` list in the `./public/index.html` file, with